decfisher/Napier-GA-Group-H/use-cases/use-case-2.md

 Primary task.

 Preconditions
-We know the department.
-Database contains current employee salary data.
+Database containing details on populations of capital cities.

 Success End Condition
-A report is available for HR to provide to finance.
+A report is available for the employee to use, which contains population information for each capital city and the corresponding continent and region.

 Failed End Condition
 No report is produced.
+The report is incorrect.

 Primary Actor
-HR Advisor.
+Employee

 Trigger
-A request for finance information is sent to HR.
+A request for capital city population information from WHO

 MAIN SUCCESS SCENARIO
-Finance request salary information for a department.
-HR advisor captures name of the department to get salary information for.
-HR advisor extracts current salary information of all employees of the department.
+WHO request top 10 capital city population information for the world, a continent and a region for their worldwide report.
+Employee captures specified conditions, including the top 10 records and the required continent and region.
+Employee runs specific query to satisfy WHOs request with restrictions on continent and region where applicable.
-HR advisor provides report to finance.
+Employee provides report to WHO.
 EXTENSIONS
-Department does not exist:
-HR advisor informs finance no department exists.
+None.
 SUB-VARIATIONS
 None.